 From a marketing execution perspective, we find that there are critical enablers as in making things happen fluidly and conveniently for Filipinos who come from abroad.
 Clearly, the internet has provided the infrastructure for information that makes planning and coordination easier.
 Messaging is now all via viber or FB such that there is no longer need to use local SIM cards as one just needed to load a pocket wi-fi (and therefore have unlimited access to Google Maps and Facebook for last minute crowdsourcing tips.
 Of course, one can also use a local SIM card on a smartphone for Uber or Grab, if you can borrow or have an extra smartphone).
 Even travel agencies can adjust to what people post on social media as food and places to see have been hash-tagged and geo-located and decisions where to go or what to eat are dependent on the number of likes or hearts.

 These are all opportunities waiting to be tapped - car rentals , exclusive tours for both heritage and food, on-the-spot tour drivers-for-hire, wifi services, even location services of where to meet up or where to buy a charger cord so the digital camera is fully charged (yes, people who travel leave these things behind sometimes).

 Not to be taken for granted, are the personal connections that are beyond technology and here is where providing experience and memories through exceptional service of drivers, tour guides, and waiters can come through.

 These are all good for the Philippine tourism industry, and also definitely good for the Filipino soul.

 About the Author

-Chiqui Escareal-Go is the CEO and Chief Service Strategist of Mansmith and Fielders, Inc., the only advocacy-based training and consultancy firm focused on marketing, sales, strategy and innovation.
-For feedback, write to firstname.lastname@example.org or log on to www.mansmith.net for more information.
+Chiqui Escareal-Go is the CEO and Chief Behavioral Strategist of Mansmith and Fielders, the only advocacy-based training and consultancy firm focused on marketing, sales, strategy and innovation.
+For more information, please email firstname.lastname@example.org.